X8X-XZDX/echo-compile/README.md

 An example of using this would be to avoid logging into bing, and I will be experimenting doing just that.

-# Bing Specifics

-Not logging into bing, you should keep these things in mind.

-1) To stay logged out, remember you have 8 interactions with the AI before you need to compile.

-2) To load a history in a new chat, copy the script, then hit shift enter 2X, and paste in your compiled chat history that you got as an output earlier.

-3) If you use 9 messages while logged out, you can kiss !!compile goodbye as an option.

-Follow these rules with this script, and you've got it made.

-GL HF Gamer

----

 Hi there!
 This explanation was brought to you by Echo.
 Human Direction by XZDX